 Michael combines his work as a Managing Director of a leading Australian supplier of medical goods and services with his role as Non- executive Director of the Co-operative.

-Michael has been a Non-Executive Director of the Co-operative for twenty-four years, including nine as Chair.
-During the past fourteen years he has also served as Chair of the Ukrainian Orthodox Church- Essendon.
+Michael has been a Non-Executive Director of the Co-operative for twentyfour years, including nine as Chair.
+During the past fourteen years he has also served as Chair of the Ukrainian Orthodox Church-Essendon.
+Michael's term as a Director ceased at the 2019 Annual General Meeting and he ceased being a Director on 3 November 2019.

-Continued . . .
+Continued.